Questions & Answers About Career Counselors

 What do career counseling clients have the right to expect?

 You may ask career counselors for a detailed explanation of services, fees, time commitments, and a copy of their ethical guidelines.
 Select a counselor who is professionally trained, who specifies fees and services upon request, and who lets you choose the services you desire.
 Make certain you can terminate the services at any time, paying only for services rendered.
 Career counseling requires the expertise of a trained professional.
 Be wary of services that promise you more money, quick promotions, or guaranteed work.
 Career issues are usually complex and require a multifaceted approach by a career counselor who has extensive education, training, and experience.
 Be skeptical of services that make promises of more money, better jobs, resumes that get speedy results, or an immediate solution to career problems.
-Professional career counselors are expected to follow the ethical guidelines of organizations such as the National Career Development Association, the National Board for Certified Counselors, and the American Counseling Association.
+Professional career counselors are expected to follow the ethical guidelines of the state in which they are licensed, in addition to national organizations such as the National Career Development Association and the American Counseling Association.
 Professional codes of ethics advise against grandiose guarantees and promises, exorbitant fees, breaches of confidentiality, and related matters of misconduct.

 What did American adults say about their careers in a recent NCDA/NOICC Gallup Survey?*